Symbols Versus Substance: Heroism and the Cult of Celebrity

 DESCRIPTION

-In his second interview, Vietnam veteran and USMA Distinguished Graduate Paul "Buddy" Bucha addresses the cult of celebrity surrounding the Medal of Honor, his classmate and Vietnam POW Robert Jones Campbell, the difference between military missions and objectives, suicide among veterans, and his post-Army career in business, including his work with Ross Perot at Electronic Data Systems during the Iranian Revolution.
+In his second interview, Vietnam veteran and USMA Distinguished Graduate Paul "Buddy" Bucha addresses the cult of celebrity surrounding the Medal of Honor, his classmate and Vietnam POW Robert Campbell Jones, the difference between military missions and objectives, suicide among veterans, and his post-Army career in business, including his work with Ross Perot at Electronic Data Systems during the Iranian Revolution.

 VIDEO DETAILS